-La Marseillaise: French National Anthem
+La Marseillaise – National Anthem of France

-La Marseillaise background
+La Marseillaise history

 La Marseillaise was first written 1792 by Claude Joseph Rouget de Lisle and was originally called Chant de guerre pour l’Armée du Rhin or “War Song for the Army of the Rhine”.

+The song was written in Strasbourg at the start of an invasion of north-western France by Prussia and Austria.
 In 1795, La Marseillaise was adapted as the anthem of the First Republic.
 The song got its name when pro-revolutionary marchers called fédérés from Marseille sung the song in Paris.

-However, in 1897 the song was adopted as France’s official national anthem.
+During the early 19th century the song lost importance under Napoleon I, Louis XVIII and Charles X. However, in 1897 the song was adopted as the official national anthem of France.
 Over the years the song has come to symbolize the French revolution and revolutions worldwide.

-La Marseillaise – French national anthem lyrics and translation
+La Marseillaise lyrics with English translation

 Allons enfants de la Patrie,